Patricia Kabbah: Politics

 The Sierra Leone Civil War started in 1991.
 During that time she and other lawyers Isha Dyfan and Yasmin Jusu-Sheriff and the Mano River Women's Peace Network worked to ensure that the wider international community were aware of the abuses that were taking place in Sierra Leone.

 Kabbah moved back to Sierra Leone in 1995.
 During that time she accepted the chairmanship of the committee established to formulate plans for a return to civilian government, and to draft a new constitution.

 The National Provisional Ruling Council, a military government under the leadership of Brigadier General Julius Maada Bio organized the general election in 1996, it was Sierra Leone's first general election since March 1967.

 Her husband Ahmad Tejan Kabbah was nominated by the Sierra Leone People's Party (SLPP) to run for president and became the new president of Sierra Leone.

 First Lady of Sierra Leone

 In her new capacity as First Lady of Sierra Leone, Kabbah planned to set up an office of the first lady from which she would run her own projects.
 However, under the influence of members of his party, her husband prevented this.

 She endeavoured to use her skills as a lawyer and administrator to work with her husband but was again rebuffed by members of the male-dominated Sierra Leone People's Party who believed that the role of First Lady should remain largely symbolic.

 Death

 Kabbah died in a London hospital just a month after she and her husband had settled in Sierra Leone.

 Her husband later married Isata Jabbie.

 Legacy

-Her enduring legacy is her work on the constitution of Sierra Leone.

 Two schools, the Lady Patricia Kabbah Primary School in Regent, and the Lady Patricia Kabba Memorial Secondary School, was named for her in Goderich.